effectualinc/mcm-auditor-role/README.md

 Template to deploy a cross-account role that enables secure access for Effectual MCM Cloud Audit.
 The template will allow you to choose different permissions sets based on AWS's managed policies.
 The following permissions are supported:

-* Full Admin Access
+* Full Administrative Access
 * Read Only Access
-* Well Architected ConsoleR ead Only Access
+* Well Architected Console Read Only Access
 * Well Architected Console Full Access
-* SecurityAudit
+* Security Audit
-* AWS Billing ReadOnly Access
+* AWS Billing Read Only Access

 ## Prerequisites